giantleap2012/social-interaction-imitation-learning/README.md

-This is a tensorflow implementation of the paper:
+Tensorflow implementation of the paper:

-Aquaring Social Interaction Behaviours for Telepresence Robots via Deep Learning from Demonstration
+Aquaring Social Interaction Behaviours for Telepresence Robots via Deep Learning from Demonstration (IROS 2017)